 Margaret and I have been growing our own vegetables and herbs for over 10 years.
-The greatest success to our gardens have been due to our choice of seeds.
-It took awhile to understand that the best seeds are not the ones found in packages at your local garden store.
-Those seeds could have come from veggies from an entirely different region of the country, from different soil conditions, climate, elevation, etc. Which means their not acclimated to where we live.
+The greatest success of our gardens has been due to our choice of seeds.
+It took a while to understand the best seeds are not the ones found in packages at your local garden store.
+Those seeds could have come from veggies from an entirely different region of the country.
+Different soil conditions, climate, elevation, etc. Which means their not acclimated to where we live.

-GMO’s are banned in Europe but unfortunately GMO’s are still allowed in the US.
-I think everyone wants to eat healthy, live a long life, and in our case, ride a long life.
+GMOs are banned in Europe but unfortunately, GMOs are still allowed in the US.
+I think everyone wants to eat healthily, live a long life, and in our case, ride a long life.
 What you put into your body is a primary factor in that goal which is one of the reasons we purchase our seeds from Homestead Heritage and grow our own garden.